prunojumah/Independent_Project_Week_9/README.md

 #### By **{Pruno Jumah}**

 ## Description
-{ This is a model that predicts a person's chance of survival using various attributes }
+{ This is a model that predicts a person's chance of survival using various attributes. }

 ## Setup/Installation Requirements
 * Python Editor